 grale.util

-- grale.util.calculateImagePredictions(imgList, lensModel, cosmology=None, reduceImages='average', useAverageBeta=True, maxPermSize=7, useFSolve=True)
+- grale.util.calculateImagePredictions(imgList, lensModel, cosmology=None, reduceImages='average', reduceSources='average', maxPermSize=7, localTraceFunction='fsolve', localTraceFunctionOptions=None, useFSolve=None, useAverageBeta=None)

 For a set of images and a lens model, the predicted images for each observed image are calculated.
 The results can subsequently be used in the